-Boxing Tickets for main events: Nothing quite beats the atmosphere of actually being at a big fight.
+Boxing Tickets For Sale: Nothing quite beats the atmosphere of actually being at a big fight.
 Who wouldn’t have loved to have been sat ringside for the Rumble in the Jungle or the Thriller in Manilla?

 Being right there in the arena, seeing the action close up creates the type of memories and experience you savour for a long time.
 That’s why ShopBoxing want to give you the chance to attend all the big fights.
 We want you to see your favourite boxers in action and catch all the upcoming title fights.